MangiVarunReddy/todo_react/README.md

-# Bookstore-Ecommerce
+# ToDo List Project
-This an eCommerce project.
-I have used Core Java, Servlets, JDBC, JSP, JPA, Hibernate, MySQL to build this.
+This is a Todo list application which i have built using react.